trytouca/trytouca/sdk/cpp/README.md

 ## 🙋 Ask for Help

 We want Touca to work well for you.
-If you need help, have any questions, or like to provide feedback, send us a note through the Intercom at [touca.io] or email us at <hello@touca.io>.
+If you need help, have any questions, or like to provide feedback, send us a note through the Intercom at [touca.io][touca.io] or email us at <hello@touca.io>.

-## 💸 What's Next?
+## 🚀 What's Next

 Touca client libraries are free and open-source.
-Our cloud-hosted version of Touca server at [touca.io] has a free forever plan.
-You can create an account and explore Touca server capabilities on your own.
-But we want to help you get on-boarded and answer any questions you may have in the process.
+Our cloud-hosted Touca server at [touca.io][touca.io] has a free forever plan.
+You can create an account and explore Touca on your own.
+We are also happy to [chat 1:1][calendly] to help you get on-boarded and answer any questions you may have in the process.
-So we ask that you consider scheduling a [1:1 chat][calendly] with us.
-We like to learn more about you, understand your software and its requirements, and help you decide if Touca would be useful to you and your team.
+We'd love to learn more about you, understand your software and its requirements, and help you decide if Touca would be useful to you and your team.

 ## License